-This year, 2020, the famous Kinchakuda festival will not be on due to the Coronavirus.
+This year, 2020 (and 2021 too), the famous Kinchakuda festival will not be on due to the Coronavirus.
 And the terraced rice fields in Yokoze are not only not having their annual festival, they have said they are going to lop the cluster amaryllis to prevent people coming to visit.
 The perfect excuse to visit one of the smaller, off the beaten path spider lilies instead!
 Such as this site in Yoshimi…

 Spider Lilies Yoshimi